seedwing-io/seedwing-policy/seedwing-policy-cli/README.md

 ```console
 $ echo "pattern nr = 18" > nr-rule.dog
 ```
-And we also need have an input file:
+And we also need to have an input file:
 ```console
 $ echo 18 > input.txt
 ```